rheamanya/Predictive-Analysis-of-Retail-Sales-Forecasting-using-Machine-Learning-Techniques/README.md

 # Predictive Analysis of Retail Sales Forecasting using Machine Learning Techniques

-# Predictive Analysis of Retail Sales Forecasting using Machine Learning Techniques

 This project predicts retail sales using machine learning models to help businesses optimize inventory and improve planning.

 ---